C++ Programming Language Table of content:

 Space Complexity: O(1)

-How To Initialize 2D Vector In C++?
+How to Initialize a 2D Vector in C++?

 We have already seen how to declare a 2-dimensional vector.
 What comes next?
 You guessed it right; we are talking about initializing C++ 2D vectors.
 There are several methods to initialize a 2D vector in C++.
 Here are some common approaches:

-2D Vector Initialization In C++ Using Fill Constructor
+2D Vector Initialization in C++ Using Fill Constructor

 In C++, you can initialize a 2D vector using the std::vector fill constructor.
 This constructor allows you to create a 2D vector with a specific number of rows and columns, and all elements will be initialized to the given value.
 Here's how you can do it:

-Code: To Initialize a 2D vector of n rows and m columns with a value of 0.
+Code: To initialize a 2D vector of n rows and m columns with a value of 0.

 Output: